MedDataMuse/MedDataMuse/README.md

 My expertise is highly adaptable across any professional domain.
 I guarantee full transparency, with rigorously documented methodologies that are comprehensible even to non-statisticians.
 Furthermore, I implement strict data quality control at every stage of the process.

-For seamless collaboration, I provide didactic insights that strengthen your teams' skills, thereby increasing their autonomy in data retrieval and utilization..
+For seamless collaboration, I provide didactic insights that strengthen your teams' skills, thereby increasing their autonomy in data retrieval and utilization.
 Follow the link to my interactive CV to know more about me.

 ## Make strategic decisions based on data 🚀!